gardener-attic/landscape-setup-template/README.md

 significantly you will notice that it is far from simple.

-Gardener currently supports AWS, Azure, GCP, and OpenStack but this project only contains configurations and scripts for AWS.
+Gardener currently supports AWS, Azure, GCP, and OpenStack but this project only contains configurations and scripts for AWS and Openstack.
 We are looking for help to extend the installation procedure to other cloud providers.

 Gardener has quite a lot of nice features such as update operations and resilience features that we have not configured here but that really should be turned on.

-We haven't configured an identity provider for [dex](https://github.com/coreos/dex).
-This should be straightforward to do.